Quantum Circuit Optimization by Graph Coloring: Applications

 The tradeoff designs allow one to choose more economical options when the total cost of running a circuit is measured in terms of the depth (time cost) and the number of qubits (space cost).
 For example consider two cost functions $S$ and $T$,

 where $C$ is a circuit, $\mathsf{depth}(C)$ is the depth of $C$, and $\mathsf{qubit}(C)$ is the number of qubits required to run $C$.
 The function $S$ puts equal weights on time and space, whereas $T$ values time more than space as it requires quadratically more space to reduce time as in the quantum search algorithm\;\cite{zalka}.
 Based on the two metrics $S$ and $T$, the cost of two extreme designs (the most space- and time-saving ones) for QFT-based additions is compared with the most cost-efficient circuit obtained by the algorithm.
 Table\;\ref{tab:cost-comparison} summarizes the results.
+For example, in QFT-addition with $n=120$, $S(C_{\text{space}}) / \min_{C}S(C) = 1.41$ means the most space-saving circuit is 1.41 times more expensive than the optimized one found by the algorithm when considering the cost metric $S$.
 The circuit with the lowest cost is highlighted in Figure\;\ref{fig:QFT-coloring}.